Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure: Reconstructing the model as a dissipative UDM model with constant adiabatic speed of sound

-Note that, in the absence of radiation and baryonic matter\footnote{Generally speaking, (\ref{F1v6}) and (\ref{F2v6}) are exactly identical to (\ref{F1}) and (\ref{F2}) if one considers the both radiation and baryonic matter.}, (\ref{F1v6}) and (\ref{F2v6}) are exactly identical to (\ref{F1}) and (\ref{F2}).
-However, the local equilibrium variables associated with viscous matter changes from $\rho_{eq}=\rho_{m}$ \& $p_{eq}=\omega_{0}\rho_{m}$, to $\rho_{eq}=\rho_{m}+\Lambda$ \& $p_{eq}=\omega_{0}\rho_{m}-\Lambda$.
-Then, if we now replace $\rho_{m}$ and $p_{m}$ in the bulk viscous coefficient (\ref{zeta}) and relaxation time (\ref{tau}) with these new equilibrium variables, we obtain, $\zeta=\zeta_0\left(1+\omega_{0}\right)\rho_{m}H^{-1}$ and $\tau=\zeta_{0}/\left[\epsilon_0(1-\omega_{0})H\right]$.
-Surprisingly, these relations are also identical to those obtained in $\Lambda$vDM case.
-As a result, the evolution equation for bulk viscous pressure associated with the present viscous UDM model precisely matches the one defined in (\ref{TIS2}) and (\ref{pi}).
-Therefore, the three independent equations, i.e., (\ref{F1}), (\ref{F2}) \& (\ref{TIS2}) that define the dynamics of the Universe are exactly identical in both $\Lambda$vDM and v$\Lambda\mathbf{\bar{\omega}}$DM cases.
-Furthermore, it can be easily shown that the thermodynamic equations derived in Sec. \ref{6} will also remain unaffected under such a change in interpretation.
-Therefore, the only difference between these two models lies in the way in which one interprets the dark components.
+In both cases, i.e, $\Lambda$vDM and v$\Lambda\mathbf{\bar{\omega}}$DM, Friedmann equations describing the dynamics of the Universe are exactly identical, as is clear from Eqns. (\ref{F1}) \& (\ref{F2}) and (\ref{F1v6}) \& (\ref{F2v6}).
+Also, if we replace $\rho_{m}$ and $p_{m}$ in Eqns. (\ref{zeta}) and (\ref{tau}), with the new equilibrium variables, $\rho_{eq}$ and $p_{eq}$, we find that the relations for viscous coefficient and relaxation time are also identical in both cases.
+Hence, the evolution of bulk viscous pressure associated with the UDM model matches with the expressions defined in (\ref{TIS2}) and (\ref{pi}).
+Consequently, the three independent equations, i.e., (\ref{F1}), (\ref{vdmcon}) \& (\ref{TIS2}) that define the dynamics of the Universe, are the same in both $\Lambda$vDM and v$\Lambda\mathbf{\bar{\omega}}$DM cases.
+Therefore, the only difference between these two interpretations lies in the way in which one interprets the dark components, and owing to this difference, the local equilibrium variables associated with viscous fluid changes from $\rho_{m}$ \& $p_{m}$ in $\Lambda$vDM case, to $\rho_{eq}$ \& $p_{eq}$, in v$\Lambda\bar{\omega}$DM case.

-For understanding the evolution of energy densities of dark components pertaining to each interpretation, we have plotted Fig. (\ref{fig11}) using the best estimated value of model parameters.
-Analyzing the figure, we learn that in $\Lambda$vDM model, the early Universe is dominated by vDM component having a net positive pressure while the late universe is dominated by dark energy density ($\Lambda$) having a constant negative pressure.
-As a result, there exists a redshift ($z_{c}$) at which the energy densities of these cosmic components coincide, and following which, the energy density of dark energy dominates that of dark matter thereby causing a late-accelerated expansion.
-However, the question as to why this equality of the two energy densities happens at present is still an open question, and this constitutes the Cosmic Coincidence Problem \cite{Velten:2014nra}.